/*

 * representation.

-* @return an integer Rectangle
+* @return an integer Rectangle that completely encloses

-* the Shape
+* the Shape.

 * @see #getBounds2D